bondgh0954/Kubernetes-project6/README.md

 <h2>Detailed Description of Project </h2>
 1. Create 1 shared Helm Chart for all microservices to reuse common deployment and Service configuratons for the services<br/>
-2. Deploy microservice with helm
+2. Deploy microservice with helm<br/>
-3. Deploy microservice with helmfile
+3. Deploy microservice with helmfile<br/>